IPT Training is available to all clinicians and students.

 IPT Training Pathways

-There is a sequential pathway for IPT training and certification (see flow chart below).
+IPT training and certification follows a sequential pathway (see flow chart below).

-Step one is basic training in IPT (IPT Clinical Training- LEVEL A).
-This Level A course can be a general course in IPT, or can be a Level A course in IPT for adolescents or IPT for perinatal women and families.
-The course, either live on-line or in person, is 16 hours and involves didactic instruction in IPT along with video review and discussion, small group interactions, and practice of IPT skills and techniques.
+Step one IPT Basic Training (LEVEL A).
+This Level A course can be a general course in IPT, or a course in IPT for Adolescents or Perinatal IPT.
+These courses, either live on-line or in person, are 16 hours each and involve didactic instruction in IPT along with video review and discussion, small group interactions, and practice of IPT skills and techniques.

 Upon completion of an IPT Institute Level A course, step two can begin.
-This includes community-based case supervision individually or in small groups along with submission and approval of two portfolios at a satisfactory level of quality and adherence.
-Completion of LEVEL B Community-Based Training also requires completion of an 8 hour IPT Booster Course.
+This includes Community-Based Case Supervision individually or in small groups along with submission and approval of two portfolios at a satisfactory level of quality and adherence.
+Completion of LEVEL B Community-Based Training also requires completion of an 8 hour IPT Advanced/Booster Course.
 The entire Community-Based Training program is designed to be completed within 6-8 months.

-For those who complete Level B and wish to continue to step three, two more individually supervised cases and satisfactory portfolios are required.
-Upon completion, clinicians are designated IPT Certified Therapists (LEVEL C).
+For those who complete Level B and wish to continue to step three, two more individually supervised cases and satisfactory portfolios are required for IPT Certified Therapists (LEVEL C).

 Step four, if desired, is IPT Supervisor Training (LEVEL D).
-This requires nomination by the Level C supervisor and an application to the IPT Institute.
-Supervisor training requires a 16 hour course and co-leading a supervision group with an experienced supervisor at a satisfactory level, as well as a supervision portfolio from additional supervision groups.
+This requires nomination by the Level C supervisor and approval by the IPT Institute.
+Supervisor training requires a 16 hour course and co-leading two supervision groups with an experienced supervisor at a satisfactory level, as well as a supervision portfolio from additional supervision groups.

 IPT Certification

-Certification from the IPT Institute is provided at the following levels:
+Certification from the IPT Institute International is provided at the following levels:

 Level A (Clinical Training in IPT)